StackVista/stackstate-docs/ui-stackpack-resources/AWS/5.3.0/detailed-overview.md

 ### AWS actions in StackState

-Components retrieved from AWS will have an additional [action](https://l.stackstate.com/ui-aws-actions) available in the component context menu and in the right panel **details** tab when a component has been selected to show its detailed information.
+Components retrieved from AWS will have an additional [action](https://l.stackstate.com/ui-aws-actions) available in the component context menu and in the right panel **Selection details** tab when a component has been selected to show its detailed information.
 This provides a deep link through to the relevant AWS console at the correct point.

 For example, in the StackState topology perspective: